AdobeDocs/analytics.en/help/implement/vars/page-vars/purchaseid.md

 When Adobe recognizes a hit as a duplicate purchase, all conversion data (such as eVars and events) do not show in reporting.
 In data feeds, the `duplicate_purchase` column is set to `1`.

-Purchase ID's apply to all visitors and do not expire.
+Purchase ID's apply to all visitors and expire after 37 months.
 If one visitor sets a given purchase ID, then a different visitor sets that same purchase ID a year later, the second purchase is de-duplicated.

 ## Purchase ID using the Web SDK